 Re-introducing USB Digital Wireless…

-The Samson XPD2 Handheld system allows you to bring a wireless microphone to a variety of sound applications via its uniquely designed USB stick receiver.
-Offering simple setup, professional full-range audio and 100′ of wireless operation, the XPD2 Handheld is perfect for live performances, digital communications and mobile productions.
+The Samson XPD2 Headset system allows you to bring a wireless microphone to a variety of sound applications via its uniquely designed USB stick receiver.
+Offering simple setup, professional full-range audio and 100′ of wireless operation, the XPD2 Headset is perfect for live performances, digital communications and mobile productions.

-The XPD2 Handheld system combines incredible audio quality, simple operation and micro receiver technology to make integrating a wireless microphones into your audio production extremely easy and affordable.
+XPD2 combines incredible audio quality, simple operation and micro receiver technology makes adding wireless microphones to your audio production extremely easy and affordable.

 More Ways To Connect